syrex1013/RexRAT/README.md

 And now I think you know what to do :DD

 # What not to do.
 When you start keylogger your app will freeze.
 It is normal.
 I didn't set it up as asynchronous task so it will freeze.
 (I will change it in another update).
 The same is when you are downloading files.

+Remember, I've created it for educational use only.
+Please use it in right way.